 Almost all of the teaching in Psychology is carried out in the same building, which contains five lecture rooms, two teaching laboratories and a number of seminar rooms.
 These rooms may be arranged either in traditional lecture format or more informally to allow students to work together in small groups.
-All of the rooms are equipped with computers, and electronic whiteboards or projection equipment.
-There is a psychology 'Learning Resources' room with computers which is available to undergraduate and postgraduate students for independent study and also a number of student project rooms that are available to be used by undergraduate students to carry out project work.
+All of the rooms are equipped with computers, electronic whiteboards or projection equipment.
+There is a psychology 'Learning Resources' room with computers which is available to undergraduate and postgraduate students for independent study, some of our teaching spaces are also available for students to study in (when not in use for teaching), and also a number of student project rooms that are available to be used by undergraduate students to carry out project work.